Every purchase is either direct or indirect.The distinction drives your entire strategy.

-Understand how procurement spend is categorized, what separates direct from indirect purchasing, and why the distinction shapes your sourcing strategy.
+How spend is categorized, what separates direct from indirect purchasing, and why it shapes sourcing strategy, supplier relationships, and risk.

 What Is Direct Procurement?

-Figure 1: Direct vs indirect procurement — how every business purchase falls into one of two fundamental categories
+Figure 1: How every business purchase falls into one of two fundamental categories

 Characteristics of Direct Spend